davidwitten/Matrix/README.md

 # Matrix
 Revolutionary python class.
-It can all of the major matrix functions, including addition, subtract, multiplication, inverse, determinant.
+It can all of the major matrix functions, including addition, subtraction, multiplication, inverse, determinant, and it can solve a system of equations.

 Examples